AugustHuangMX/HZDDigitalGarden/content/Zero Sum Game.md

 min_{s^2}max_{s^1}v^1(s^1,s^2)
 $$

-The magic thing is that, in any finite two-player zero-sum game, the maximin value is **equal** to the minimax value.
+The magic thing is that, in any finite two-player zero-sum game, the maximin value is **equal** to the minmax value.
 This is called the min-max theorem.
+See [[Min-Max = Max-Min]]